landoncrabtree/notes/content/Red Team Tools.md

 | [Mimikatz](https://github.com/ParrotSec/mimikatz)      | Dump local and domain credentials with sekurlsa, lsadump modules.            |

 ### Password Cracking

+> These tools assist in uncovering passwords, whether it be for a hash or for password spraying attempts.

 | Repository                                         | Description                                                                                       |
 | -------------------------------------------------- | ------------------------------------------------------------------------------------------------- |
 | [CeWL](https://github.com/digininja/CeWL)          | Scrape websites to generate wordlists.                                                            |